May 4, 2020

 The goal of gamification is ultimately to engage people with the content they are interacting with.
 This fosters the sharing of information and collaboration among peers by leveraging people’s natural tendencies for socializing, competition and learning.
 It can be used to help solve problems, train people or even change behaviours by rewarding participants for accomplishing tasks, which encourages them to participate, compete and retain information.

 Gamification has been successfully implemented in school settings to encourage students at all levels to learn, and by marketers to sell products, engage customers and increase brand recognition.
-It’s helped turn boring, repetitive tasks into fun activities that people look forward to and enjoy taking part in.
+It’s helped turn boring, repetitive tasks into fun employee engagement activities that people look forward to and enjoy taking part in.

 But can the same be done for corporate culture?
-Corporate culture, and corporate training, is often perceived as dry, dull, boring and sometimes, completely out of sync with recent technological advances.
+Corporate culture, and corporate training, is often perceived as dry, dull, boring, disengaged, and sometimes, completely out of sync with recent technological advances.
 Even so, gamification has already entered the corporate market.
 It’s estimated that as much as 40 per cent of Global 1000 organizations used gamification as a primary tool to transform business operations.
 It’s also estimated that by the end of 2020, the education gamification market will reach an estimated 1.5 billion USD.

 Gamification has great potential for employers, who might want to draw upon well-documented gamification principles to encourage their employees to be more productive, recall their training or even change their behaviour.
 At first glance, it might seem odd to want to encourage employees to play games while at work.
 But the evidence proves that gamification in the workplace has positive results on engagement, employee morale and training.